-- -The Chair of Graduate Student Policies Committee calls the group to order - -Student presents appeal and circumstances (Time limited to 5 minutes). - -Instructor presents rationale for grading decision(s) (Time limited to 5 minutes). - -Graduate Student Policies Committees members may question facts (Time limited to 5 minutes). - -All non-Graduate student Policies Committee members asked to leave. - -Committee makes recommendation in writing with brief rationale based on facts. - -No discussion of the appeal occurs outside the meeting itself.
+- -The Chair of Graduate Student Policies Committee calls the group to order - -Student presents appeal and circumstances (Time limited to 5 minutes). - -Instructor presents rationale for grading decision(s) (Time limited to 5 minutes). - -Graduate Student Policies Committees members may question facts - (Time limited to 5 minutes). - -All non-Graduate student Policies Committee members asked to leave. - -Committee makes recommendation in writing with brief rationale based on facts.

-The Graduate Student Policies Committee will review graduate student appeals and make recommendations to the Associate Dean.
+-No discussion of the appeal occurs outside the meeting itself.
+The Graduate Student Policies Committee will review graduate student appeals and make recommendations to the Vice President for Academic Affairs or designee.

-The Vice President of Academic Affairs (VPAA) will be informed by the Associate Dean of the committee's recommendation.
-The VPAA in consultation with the Associate Dean will make the final decision.
+The Vice President of Academic Affairs (VPAA) will be informed by the of the committee's recommendation.
+The Vice President for Academic Affairs or designee will make the final decision.